willtwr/ArtGAN/README.md

   year={2017}
 }
 ```
-which is an extension to the following paper:
+which is an extension to the following paper (ICIP 2017):
 ```
 @article{tan2017artgan,
   title={ArtGAN: Artwork Synthesis with Conditional Categorial GANs},